 These changes could affect just under 5,400 existing working age claimants across the Island.
 Pension age households will not be affected as the LCTS rules for these claimants are set nationally by the government.

 Our current LCTS scheme is complex and difficult to understand.
-The consultation considers three possible changes that could be made to the scheme from April 2020.
+The consultation considered three possible changes that could be made to the scheme from April 2020.

-The changes for consideration in this consultation are:
+The changes for consideration in the consultation were: